bloxbean/intelliada/README.md

 ![IntelliAda](https://user-images.githubusercontent.com/35016438/121795762-5d4c7180-cc46-11eb-8d67-412fda27bea4.png)

 IntelliJ plugin for Cardano blockchain.
-Using this plugin developers can interact with Cardano directly from their IDE.
+Using this plugin developers can interact with Cardano network directly from their IDE.
 In the current version of this plugin, developers can mint native tokens, transfer Ada / Native tokens from one address to another inside their IDE.
 The plugin provides integration with [Blockfrost API](https://blockfrost.io), so the developers do not need to install cardano-node or cardano-cli on their local machine to interact with Cardano network.

 [Documentation](https://intelliada.bloxbean.com/)